Classic French Onion Soup

-I slowly caramelized some thinly sliced Spanish onions afternoon along with a bit of minced garlic.
-A tablespoon of flour was sprinkled over them once they reach a golden brown, then dry white wine and broth were added.
+I slowly caramelized some thinly sliced Spanish onions along with a bit of minced garlic.
+A tablespoon of flour was sprinkled over them once they reached a golden brown color, and then dry white wine and broth were added.
 Bill and I picked up our youngest, Nick, from a 4-day retreat with his high school classmates, and the closing ceremony lasted well past our dinnertime.
-When we all arrived home, one sleep-deprived and in desperate need of a shower, we quickly rewarmed this aromatic soup, added a slosh of cognac and broiled each bowl with a Gruyere topped crouton.
+When we all arrived home, with who was sleep-deprived and in desperate need of a shower, we quickly rewarmed this aromatic soup, added a slosh of cognac, and broiled each bowl with a Gruyere-topped crouton.

 My broiler was on the fritz (yes, my oven saga continues) so I didn’t get the golden crust I was hoping for but any melted cheese was better than none!
 It truly hit the spot on a cool autumnal evening.